-The nomination committee judged that the proposed composition of the board accorded well with section 4.1 of the Swedish Corporate Governance Code, i.e. that the proposed board was characterised by diversity and breadth of expertise, experience, background and gender balance.
+The nomination committee judged that the proposed composition of the board accorded well with section 4.1 of the Swedish Corporate Governance Code, which the nomination committee has applied as its diversity policy.
+The aim of the policy is that the proposed board is characterised by diversity and breadth of expertise, experience and background, and by gender balance.
 The nomination committee aims for gender balance and H&M's board has had a good gender balance for many years.
-The proposed board members consisted of three women and five men (corresponding to 37.5 percent and 62.5 percent respectively, excluding employee representatives).
+The board members proposed, and subsequently elected, consisted of three women and four men (corresponding to 43 percent and 57 percent respectively, excluding employee representatives).
 The Swedish Corporate Governance Board wants owners to speed up developments towards achieving a share of around 40 percent for the less well represented gender overall on the boards of listed companies by 2020.
 Large companies should have achieved around 35 percent on average already in 2017.
-The board of H&M thus meets the Corporate Governance Board's level of ambition for major companies for 2017.
-To achieve continued gender balance, H&M's nomination committee discusses this each year and accordingly identifies future board candidates with relevant backgrounds and experience on a continuous basis.
+The board of H&M thus meets the Corporate Governance Board's level of ambition for major companies.
+To achieve continued gender balance, H&M's nomination committee discusses this each year and identifies future board candidates with relevant backgrounds and experience on a continuous basis.

 It was felt that the proposed composition of the board more than satisfies the requirements made of expertise and experience, taking into account the company's operations and future development.
-The proposed composition was also considered to meet the applicable requirements well in respect of the independence of board members and their stock market experience.
+The proposed composition was also considered to meet the applicable requirements well in respect of the independence of board members, their stock market experience and their expertise in accounting and auditing.

-Work of the nomination committee in preparation for the 2017 AGM Since the 2016 AGM the nomination committee has held one meeting so far at which minutes were taken and has also been in contact at other times.
+Work of the nomination committee in preparation for the 2018 AGM

+Since the 2017 AGM the nomination committee has held three meetings so far at which minutes were taken and has also been in contact at other times.
 The work of the board and its composition are assessed on an ongoing basis over the year.

 Stefan Persson gave a verbal account of this at the nomination committee's first meeting.
-The conclusion was that the board had worked effectively over the course of the year.
+The conclusion is that the board has worked effectively over the course of the year.
 The board's work is presented so that the nomination committee can make the best possible assessment of the board's collective competence and experience.

 The nomination committee also discusses the size of the board, its composition, the election of a chairman for the AGM, fees for board members and, when appropriate, the election of auditors.
 No fees were paid to the nomination committee's chairman or to any other member of the nomination committee.
-The nomination committee's work in preparation for the next AGM is not yet complete and more information will be presented before and at the 2017 AGM.
+The nomination committee's work in preparation for the next AGM is not yet complete and more information will be presented before and at the 2018 AGM.